WHAT IS VISUAL SLAM?

 VISUAL SLAM IS A TECHNOLOGY BASED ON COMPUTER VISION FOR PRECISE INDOOR LOCATION AND POSITIONING.

-Accuware Dragonfly is an example of visual SLAM technology.
+For example, Accuware Dragonfly is a visual SLAM technology.

 Introduction to Visual SLAM

 SLAM stands for “Simultaneous Localization and Mapping”.
 This means that the device performing SLAM is able to:

 - Map the location, creating a 3D virtual map

 - Locate itself inside the map

 Visual SLAM, also known as vSLAM, is a technology able to build a map of an unknown environment and perform location at the same time.
 It simultaneously leverage the partially built map, using just computer vision.
 As a result, Visual SLAM uses only visual inputs to perform location and mapping.
 This means that the only sensor required is a camera that has to be mounted on board of the device.
 No other external sensors are required, thus making this technology more flexible than LIDARS or UWB.

 Today, with the great improvements in automation and robotics, vSLAM is one of the most challenging open problems for developing autonomous robots and vehicles.